-During the first half of the 19th century, potato schnapps was a pioneering product of the industrial mass production of spirits.
-The end of the spirit monopoly in 2013 has since led to the closure of almost all potato distilleries.
+During the first half of the 19th century, potato schnapps was a pioneering product in the industrial mass production of spirits.
+The end of the spirit monopoly on cap distilleries in 2013 has since led to the closure of almost all potato distilleries.

 vegetable, dried fruit, apricot, potato